+World Bowling is committed to providing a clean sport and a stage upon where athletes can compete in fairness.
 The use of doping substances or doping methods to enhance performance is fundamentally wrong and is detrimental to the overall impact of bowling.
 Drug misuse can be harmful to an athlete’s health and also indirectly impact other athletes competing in bowling.
-Doping can severely damages the integrity, image, and value of the sport of bowling.
 To ensure integrity of the sport of bowling, the World Bowling organization will enforce the World Anti-Doping Code developed by the World Anti-Doping Agency (WADA).

 What is doping?

 Doping is defined as the occurrence of one or more of the following anti-doping rule violations: